davidozog/xSHMEM/README.txt

+Project Name:  xSHMEM

+This project is just an OpenSHMEM-inspired thought experiment, nothing more.

 ===============================================================================
 SUMMARY:
 ===============================================================================

-This is an experiment to evaluate the possibility and utility of a future OpenSHMEM API (version 2.0?) that consists of a standardized derived base class that vendor implementations must inherit.
+This is an experiment to evaluate the possibility and utility of a future OpenSHMEM API that would consist of a standardized derived base class that all library implementations must inherit.

-This project enables a subset (proof-of-concept) of either the standard OpenSHMEM API or one of the following vendor-specific SHMEM libraries:
+This project enables a subset (proof-of-concept) of either the standard OpenSHMEM C/C++ API or one of the following vendor-specific SHMEM libraries:
   * Intel SHMEM
   * NVSHMEM
   * ROC_SHMEM